ashiklom/pecan.book/Github-issues.md

 Overview
 =========

-We use Both GitHub and Redmine to track development.
+We use GitHub to track development.

 To learn about GitHub, it is worth taking some time to read through the [FAQ](https://help.github.com/).
 When in doubt, the first step is to click the "Help" button at the top of the page.